OKTAYKIR/EventFlow.Example/README.md

 The most common CQRS/ES architecture would look like following diagram
 ![OverallArchitecture](https://github.com/OKTAYKIR/EventFlow.Example/blob/master/Images/architecture_diagram.png)

-The example consists of the following classes, each shown below
+The example consists of the following concepts, each shown below

 - Aggregates
 - Command bus and commands